 Technically yes.
 In the real world?
 Not as much.
 They all come from the same nightshade family capsicum, so they’re all related.
 But while that’s true, chili peppers are known around the world as hot and spicy.
 That’s NOT the bell pepper at all.
 Bell peppers are known as sweet peppers, so you’ll get few takers in the general population that bell peppers fall under the chili moniker.
 But they are all of course part of the Scoville scale.

 Why do bell peppers have no heat?

-Bell peppers are the only member of the capsicum family that contain a recessive gene which stops them from producing capsaicin.
-Capsaicin is the natural compound which creates the hotness we experience when eating chilies.
+Bell peppers are the only member of the capsicum family that contains a recessive gene which stops them from producing capsaicin.
+Capsaicin is the natural compound that creates the hotness we experience when eating chilies.
 No capsaicin means no heat and a flat zero on the pepper scale.